danielbayley/atom-url-utils/README.md

 [URI] encode/decode selected text.

 ### Open
-Open selected links in the default external browser or a new pane if [browser-plus] is active.
+Open selected links in your default browser.

 ### Linkify
 Wrap selected URLs in either [Markdown] or [HTML] link tags, depending on the current [grammar].